 Save Money with Coupons

 Did you know that there are coupons out there for almost everything?
-And we’re not just talking about the ones that you clip out of the newspaper and bring into the local grocery store, there are a lot of coupons out there specifically for purchasing items and services online.
+And we’re not just talking about the ones that you clip out of the newspaper and bring into the local grocery store, there are a lot of coupons out there: from Orbitz car rentals to Amazon’s Alexa speaker.
 Have you ever noticed the little box on the checkout page of an online shopping cart that says something like ‘Have a promo code‘ or ‘Enter coupon code here’.
 All you have to do is a quick Google search, and you’ll come up with tons of coupon websites.
 Some are more reputable than others, and some will list expired coupon codes.
 But try a few of them, it doesn’t hurt!
+One we definitely recommend is dealfly.org.
+Their main focus is travel, but they have tons of different coupons.

 7 Credit Card Fees To Watch Out For